cscart/docs/en/developer_guide/api/entities/combinations.rst

         -   *integer*
         -   The hash of the option combination.
     *   -   combination
-        -   *array*
+        -   *object*
-        -   The array with the information about options and variants that comprise the combination.
+        -   The options and variants that comprise the combination.
     *   -   amount
         -   *integer*
         -   Determines how many items of this combination are in stock.